OthelloPop/web103_finalproject/README.md

 CodePath WEB103 Final Project

-Designed and developed by: [your names here]
+Designed and developed by: Allison Scurry and Chelsea Heredia

 🔗 Link to deployed app: